alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 ## OpenAPI (Swagger)

-The plugin generates a JSON by [OpenAPI Specification v.3](https://swagger.io/specification/).
+The plugin generates JSON according to the [OpenAPI Specification v3.0](https://swagger.io/specification/).

 It is available on `/{api}/v3/openapi.json` route.